 KMAC Contemporary Art Museum ("KMAC") is Louisville's premier contemporary art museum in downtown Louisville on Museum Row.
-Through exhibitions, education, and outreach, KMAC Museum works to connect people to art and creative practice.
+Through exhibitions, education, and outreach, KMAC works to connect people to art and creative practice.

 KMAC inspires transformative connections between artists, art, and the public through education, exhibitions, programming, and conversation.